-NOTES This plan was prepared as a desktop assessment tod.
-The information on this plan is nd suitable for any other purpose.
-Property dimensions, areas, numbers of tokis and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
-These may need verification if the development application is approved and development proceeds, and may change when a full survey is undertaken or in order to comply with development approval conditions.
-No reliance should be placed on the intowing the land.
-Saunders Haull Group therefore disadams any liability for any loss or damage what sever or howscore incurred, arising from any party using or relying upon this plan for accompanying a development approach adwhich may be subject to alteration bey on the condition of the Saunders Havill Group.
+NO TES This plan was prepared as a desktop assessment tool.
+The information on this plan is not suitable for any other purpose.
+Property dimensions, areas, numbers of lots and contours and other physical features shown have been compiled from existing information and may not have been verified by field survey.
+These may need verification if the duratement realistics is approved durate durate transcets. development application is a pproved and development proceeds, and may change when a full survey is undertaken or in order to comply with development approval conditions.
+No reliance should be placed on the information on this plan for detailed design or for any financial dealings involving the land.
+Saunders Havill Group therefore disclaims any liability for any loss of damage whatsever or howsover incurred, arising from any party using or relying upon this plan for any purpose other than as a document prepared for the sole purpose of accompanying a development application and which may be subject to alteration beyond the control of the Saunders Havill Group.
 Unless a development approval states otherwise, this is not an approved plan.